AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 * Binge watch anime since I never had any throughout A-levels to the development of DataPredict™.

 * Go play games and try out the games' skin mods for the first time.
 This is probably the reason why the recent releases of DataPredict™'s updates are so slow.
 I literally need to collect characters I like in terms personality and appearance so that I can use the games' skin mods on them.

+Also, I just realized the irony of all this...

+Despite DataPredict™ being so heavy in mathematics and computer science, I somehow managed to be able to develop DataPredict™ despite my low grades in mathematics and computer science overall.
+I guess that my A-levels mathematics teacher's hug and that after-school classes of his signalled to me: I am willing to put effort in you even if I know you're crying from thinking that you're about to fail.

+I just... didn't realized that I had internalized his signal to something like this to myself: Keep going.
+Even if you feel like everything is going to shit, just keep going.

+This is probably the reason why I ended up being comfortable receiving criticisms.
+This also probably made me comfortable with implementing mathematics that I never learnt in my A-levels of the university at all to DataPredict™.